IndEcol/country_converter/README.rst

 UN regions/codes are given on the United Nation Statistical Division (unstats_) webpage.
 For the differences between the ISO numeric and UN (M.49) codes see https://en.wikipedia.org/wiki/UN_M.49.
-EXIOBASE_ and WIOD_ classification were extracted from the respective databases.
+EXIOBASE_, WIOD_ and Eora_ classification were extracted from the respective databases.
+For Eora_, the names are based on the 'Country names' csv file provided on the webpage, but updated for different names used in the Eora26 database.
 The membership of OECD_, UN_ and EU_ can be found at the membership organisations' webpages.

 .. _unstats: http://unstats.un.org/unsd/methods/m49/m49regin.htm